 Now accustomed to user-friendly apps on their mobile device of choice, users expect a frictionless and pleasant experience from their business technology, too.
 This trend, known as the consumerization of IT, has spurred businesses to consider the new ways in which business communication tools can support employee productivity.APIs in business help avoid native disruption, for instance, by enabling employees to respond more quickly, collaborate more effectively, and deliver a superlative customer experience — even when they use mobile apps on the go.

 Many of the greatest mobile apps connect users.
 Spotify's collaborative playlists let you create the ultimate digital mixtape with your pals, for example, while Candy Crush's Play With Friends feature lets you work with friends to level up faster and compare progress.
 When we can share a great experience with the people in our lives, it's that much more engaging — and as a result, we're much more likely to keep using the app that delivers it.

 Business collaboration is much the same.
 Keeping colleagues inspired and in sync throughout the workday is critical.
 Whether videoconferencing with their regional office counterparts, coordinating a customer service response via group chat, or jumping on a joint webinar to put the finishing touches on a winning proposal, employees need to feel connected and productive.

 Make the Most of Your Business Communication Tools

 Spotify's and Candy Crush's success underscores the importance of mobile apps in business strategies.
-Your company can learn how to enhance its business communications by observing the way people use their favorite mobile apps.
+Your company can learn how to enhance its business communications by observing mobile app trends.
 By solving employee pain points, giving users an engaging experience, and supporting collaboration, you can make the most of your business communication tools now and well into the future — just like Spotify and Candy Crush have.
 Now that's a sweet treat.